 My clinic is based in Killucan, Co.
 Westmeath, less than 10 minutes off the N4 Dublin to Sligo road.
 Driving distance from Kinnegad 5mins, Enfield Co.
 Meath 20mins, Trim 30mins, Mullingar 15mins, Athlone 50 mins, Liffey Vallley SC 45mins.
 Huston Station Dublin 1 hour approx.

 Please ensure your number is visible when calling

-Some of the conditions treated by EMDR
+Some of the issues addressed with EMDR are

 Substance abuse/addiction & urge reduction